isotopp/isotopp.github.io/content/posts/2022-04-05-change-data-capture-and-the-binlog.md

 - The CDC log parsers ask for uncompressed binlogs.
   - That's fixable relatively easily by learning to parse and use zstd, and doable.

+## Foreign Key Constraints and CDC

+In MySQL, foreign key constraints are not implemented at the MySQL level, they are implemented at the engine level, for example in InnoDB.
+Sometimes, FK constraints generate writes, for example when `ON DELETE CASCADE` or `ON DELETE SET NULL` clauses are being used.
+Because these writes are not coming from the MySQL level, they will never show up in the binlog.

+MySQL's foreign key constraints are fundamentally incompatible with CDC, and must never be used in hierarchies that use CDC.

 # Transactionality and CDC

 MySQL writes a binlog record only on commit.